 How is the gender determined in a child with ambiguous genitalia?

-The physicians at the Positive Reevaluation of Urogenital Differences (PROUD) Clinic, formerly known as the Disorders of Sexual Development Clinic, will work with you and your family to determine what sex to assign based on many issues.
+The physicians at the Positive Reevaluation of Urogenital Differences (PROUD) Clinic, formerly known as the Differences (Disorders) of Sexual Development Clinic, will work with you and your family to determine what sex to assign based on many issues.
 In addition, the Children’s PROUD team will provide expertise in many fields, as well as support through social work and psychology.